 However, because the system doesn’t use any electricity from the grid, it will need to be large enough both to collect and store all of the energy you need.

-Otherwise, a grid-tiered system will give you the most value for your money by lowering installation costs and giving you the assurance of having two sources of energy available.
+Otherwise, a grid-tied system will give you the most value for your money by lowering installation costs and giving you the assurance of having two sources of energy available.

 Solar Panel Installation Process